sgarver/rotu/README.md

 # status
 **beta**

-During alpha rotu will be undergoing frequent changes.
-Updates may contain breaking changes until rotu's status has been elevated to _beta_.
+During beta rotu will be undergoing frequent changes.
+Updates may contain breaking changes until rotu's status has been elevated.